 Biography

-“Blessed with a plush, dramatic voice capable of formidable power and dazzling high notes …” (Associated Press)
+“Blessed with a plush, dramatic voice capable of formidable power and dazzling high notes …” (Associated Press), South African-born Elza van den Heever is one of the world’s leading lyric-dramatic sopranos.

 Download Press Pack